Infected blood

 The scheme came into force on 1 April 2017 as a result of the Scottish Financial Review Group report on financial support.
 The scheme was set up to provide support and assistance for those infected with Hepatitis C, HIV, or both, as a result of NHS treatment.
 The scheme is managed by NHS National Services Scotland.

-A consolidated scheme document is available for background only to show the Scheme with all changes made since 2017, this document summarises changes made by amending scheme documents over time:
+A consolidated scheme document is available for background only to show the Scheme with all changes made to April 2023.
+This summarises changes made by amending scheme documents over time:

 - the original SIBSS scheme document came into force in April 2017